 You can often improve performance by specifying multiple key columns for a

 RANGE partitioned table.
-If you often select rows using comparison operators (based on a greater-than or less-than value) on a small set of columns, consider using those columns in
+If you often select rows using comparison operators on a small set of columns based on a greater-than or less-than value, consider using those columns in

 RANGE partitioning rules.

-Range-partitioned table definitions may include multiple columns in the partitioning key.
+Range-partitioned table definitions can include multiple columns in the partitioning key.
 To specify multiple partitioning keys for a range-partitioned table, include the column names in a comma-separated list after the

 Since all rows with a value of

 q3_2012 partition, EDB Postgres Advanced Server searches only that partition.